-Instructions add, addc, sub and subc, reference an implicitly specified condition code register (CC) having a single carry flag bit (CC.CF) holding carry-in/carry-out or borrow-in/borrow-out.
+Instructions add.cc, addc, sub.cc, and subc reference an implicitly specified condition code register (CC) having a single carry flag bit (CC.CF) holding carry-in/carry-out or borrow-in/borrow-out.
 These instructions support extended-precision integer addition and subtraction.
 No other instructions access the condition code, and there is no support for setting, clearing, or testing the condition code.
+The condition code register is not preserved across branches or calls and therefore should only be used in straight-line code sequences for computing extended-precision integer addition and subtraction.